 - Visuals – may include images, figures, tables, etc. as appropriate and in line with conditions and permissions

 - References – include any references cited in the poster (title, authors, date, etc.), including an active weblink/DOI

 - Optional addition – a student response to the research/evidence-based enhancement

 Technical specifications and accessibility

-- agree to conform to the specified time limit of 5 minutes
+- Agree to the specified time limit of 5 minutes

-- outline that which is particularly interesting and/or novel about the research
+- Outline what is particularly interesting and/or novel about the research/ enhancement

 The authors of each of the 26 lightning talks accepted for the Gasta Marathon will be invited to participate in a peer feedback conversation with another lightning talk presentation team in the week prior to VIT&L Week.
 The purpose of this feedback conversation is to encourage dialogue across teams and to allow colleagues to assist one another in ensuring that talks are engaging and demonstrate what the research/innovation means for teaching and learning.
 This process reflects the National Forum peer-support ethos and approach which is used in PD Open Courses.